-Even though 25 percent of South Africa’s population suffers from AIDS, the people of Cape Town will not let the disease destroy their hopes and dreams.
+Although a significant percent of South Africa’s population is HIV-positive, the people of Cape Town will not let the virus destroy their hopes and dreams.
 In fact, a Christian job creation program, African Hope Crafts (AHC), specifically reaches out to men and women who are HIV positive and unable to find work.
 While they create products they learn proper health practices and receive encouragement from each other.
 The spokesperson for AHC writes “Just giving HIV-positive suffers a reason to get out of bed each day is a real joy.
 Our time together is about much more than the money they earn.”

 Anadoule artisan group is located in the Turkish central city of Anatolia.
-This group is providing opportunities for women to learn skills in handmade crafts in order to provide much-needed income for their families and keep the Turkish culture alive.
+It provides opportunities for women to learn skills in handmade crafts in order to provide income for their families and to keep the Turkish culture alive.
 Each artisan has a unique story.
-Faitma is an artisan who needed to work to provide for her family because her husband no longer works and she has several children.
-The work of handmaking these products has provided the income that Faitma desperately needs for her family.
-Anadoule is truly making a lasting impact in the lives of these Turkish artisans and their families.
+Faitma is an artisan who needed an income to provide for her family.
+Her husband no longer worked, and she had several children.
+The work of handcrafting these products provides the earnings Faitma desperately needs for her family.
+Anadoule makes a lasting impact on the lives of these Turkish artisans and their families.

 Ayu Sewing Project

 Impoverished Indonesian mothers struggle with providing basic necessities for their families.
-Most of their husbands receive only around $100 a month salary.
+Most of their husbands receive a salary of only around $100 a month.
 These families live from month to month and barely make enough money to feed their families, much less provide for other needs such as schooling.

 Ayu Sewing Project was created to help Indonesian women learn a trade that they could use to support their families using their new skills.
-These women are taught how to sew and make unique scarves.
+Originally, they made scarves.
 By making only a few scarves per week, these mothers are increasing their monthly income by 40%!
-The women use the money to pay for their kids’ schooling, medical, and rental expenses.
+The women use the money to pay for their children's schooling, medical, and rental expenses.

 Back to Africa

-Back to Africa began in 2008 as an offshoot of Heart of the Bride Ministries, Inc. The primary objective of Back to Africa is family preservation and care for families at risk.
-The artisans, most of whom are single mothers and/or refugees, lived in extreme poverty before they began creating Back to Africa jewelry.
+Back to Africa began in 2008 as an offshoot of Heart of the Bride Ministries, Inc. The primary objective of Back to Africa is family preservation and care for families at risk in Kenya.
+The artisans, most of whom are single mothers or refugees or both, lived in extreme poverty before they began creating Back to Africa jewelry.